redbtc/node-red-contrib-github-plus/README.md

 After executing a request the node outputs a message with the response data set to `msg.payload`.

+If an API endpoint is in Preview mode and requires a Media Type to be set in the Accept header, then specify it in the Media Type node setting or via `msg.mediaType` (if the node setting is empty).

 ### Handling Incoming Webhook Payloads

 When GitHub sends an event notification to the url where you setup a webhook node to listen on, it will trigger the node output with the following properties: